We are one church meeting in multiple locations reaching people far from God and bringing them to life in Christ.

 The Bible clearly teaches that baptism is the first step of obedience after making a commitment to Christ.
 Baptism allows a believer to communicate to the world their heart-felt decision to follow Jesus.
 People often have questions regarding baptism: Why should I be baptized?
 I’ve already been baptized.
 Do I have to do it again?
 Does it matter if someone is sprinkled or immersed in the water?

-If you have questions like these or any other questions regarding baptism, be sure to check out Baptism FAQ below or contact your Location Pastor via the “times and locations” button at the top right of every page.
+If you have questions like these or any other questions regarding baptism, be sure to check out Baptism FAQ below or contact your Location Pastor via the “find a location” button at the top of every page.
 If you want to sign up to be baptized, simply fill out the form we have (button below).

 Every person who has placed their faith and trust in Christ.
 A believer is someone who has realized that their sin separated them from God.
 They have given up on all efforts to reach God through good works or religious activity.
 They have concluded that Jesus Christ’s death on the cross for their sins is the only thing that can bridge the gap between them and God.
 A believer is someone who has decided to trust Christ alone for their salvation.
 If you have come to that point in your spiritual journey, then you are ready to be baptized (Acts 2:41; 8:12-13).